salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/30-k-get-pod-and-ksvc.png" alt="Cluster Details" width="700px">

-Notice that now the **Zeebe CloudEvents Router** is running along side the application services, and it is configured to use the Kubernetes Secret that was previously created to connect to **Camunda Cloud**.
+Notice that now the **Zeebe CloudEvents Router** is running alongside the application services and is configured to use the Kubernetes Secret that was previously created to connect to **Camunda Cloud**.

-But here is still one missing piece to route the **CloudEvents** generated by your application services to the **Zeebe CloudEvents Router** and those are the Knative Triggers (Subscriptions to route the events from the broker to wherever you want).
+But there is still one missing piece to route the **CloudEvents** generated by your application services to the **Zeebe CloudEvents Router**: the Knative Triggers (subscriptions to route the events from the broker to wherever you want).

-These Knative Triggers are defined in YAML and can be packaged inside the Application V2 Helm Chart, which means that they are installed as part of the application.
-You can find the [triggers definitions here](https://github.com/salaboy/fmtok8s-app-v2/blob/main/charts/fmtok8s-app-v2/templates/ktriggers.yaml).
+These Knative Triggers are defined in YAML and can be packaged inside the Application Version 2 Helm Chart, which means that they are installed as part of the application.
+You can find the [Triggers' definitions here](https://github.com/salaboy/fmtok8s-app-v2/blob/main/charts/fmtok8s-app-v2/templates/ktriggers.yaml).

 You can list these Knative Triggers by running the following command:
 ``` bash